kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/18-optimistic-ui.md

 # Optimistic UI
-* When we add a new `genealogy` we see that it was added to our database but not to our `getAllGenealogies` (for some reason we are not getting fresh data)
+* When we add a new `cologne` we see that it was added to our database but not to our `getAllColognes` (for some reason we are not getting fresh data)

 ![no fresh data](https://i.imgur.com/mxaYzvp.png)